Democratic Party of Ukraine: History

+Between 1991 and 1992 the party gradually shifted closer toward the Ukrainian Republican Party and adopted a more radically nationalist line.
+The party's newspaper began to devote many of its pages to positive portrayals of the OUN-UPA and blaming its poor historical image in eastern Ukraine on Soviet propaganda, and the draft programme for its second congress referred to Ukraine as the ethnic territory of Ukrainians.
+It was also the first party to call for the Supreme Soviet to declare Ukrainian independence on the day of the 1991 Soviet coup attempt.

+Badzyo stood down as chairman at the party's second congress in December 1992.
+Volodomyr Yavorivsky was elected as his replacement.

 In the 1994 parliamentary election, the party won 2 seats.
 In the 1998 elections, the party was part of the Electoral bloc NEP with the Party of Economic Revival, the combination won 1,22% of the national vote; the party gained 1 (single-mandate constituency) seat.
 In a union with the Democratic Union the party gained 4 constituency seats during the 2002 Ukrainian parliamentary election.

 In the 2006 elections, the party took part in the alliance Block of People's Democratic Parties but this alliance did not overcome the 3% threshold (winning only 0.49% of the votes) and therefore no seats.
 In the 30 September 2007 elections, the party failed as part of the Ukrainian Regional Asset to win parliamentary representation.

 The merger of United Centre with the Democratic Party of Ukraine failed to materialize prior to the first ever congress of United Centre.

 In July 2011 the chairman of the Democratic Party of Ukraine Sergey Kozachenko was sentenced to eight years in prison Kyiv District Court of Simferopol on charges of embezzling ₴65 million in credit union's "Southern".

 In November 2011 the party formed a faction in the Kyiv City Council of 7 deputies, this while in the previous 2008 Kyiv City Council election the party had not won any seats.

 In the 2014 Kyiv City Council election, the party won 2 seats.
 But in the 2015 Kyiv local election it lost these seats (it scored less than 2% of the vote).

 The party did not participate in the 2014 Ukrainian parliamentary election.